Usage-based Auto-lock

 The auto-lock duration can be configured on a Resource directly and will be applied to all users who have access to the Resource.

-An auto-lock duration can also be modified for a Group that already has access to a Resource by clicking on the options button for that Group and then setting the applicable expiration time.
+An auto-lock duration can also be modified for a Group that already has access to a Resource by clicking on the options button for that Group and then setting the applicable expiration time and approval method.

 Implementing Usage-based Auto-lock via a Group Page:

-You can set an auto-lock duration for specific Resources that a Group has access to on the relevant Group page.
+You can set an auto-lock duration and approval method for specific Resources that a Group has access to on the relevant Group page.

 Unlocking Access